 A Covid-19 induced recession in the UK is on the horizon.
 Conceivably personal injury claimants may face an increased number of claims against insolvent tortfeasors.
-This article provides an overview of a third party’s rights against insurers from a claimant perspective, a few recent cautionary tales from my practice, and an update of the law since the implementation in August 2016 of the Third Parties (Rights against Insurers) Act 2010.
+This article provides an overview of a third party’s rights against insurers from a claimant perspective, a few recent cautionary tales, and an update of the law since the implementation in August 2016 of the Third Parties (Rights against Insurers) Act 2010.

 The 2010 Act

 Through the lens of personal injury litigation, the 1930 and the 2010 Third Parties (Rights against Insurers) Acts enable a third party, for present purposes a PI claimant, to receive compensation for injuries and losses caused by a legal person subject to statutory insolvency with liability insurance covering the risk of liability to third parties/claimants.
 The key feature of the Acts is the transfer of an insured’s rights under the insurance contract to a claimant.